 5. Airlie Beach & Whitsunday Islands

-The next major stop is Airlie Beach, the town where people stop off before embarking on unforgettable sailing excursions around the Whitsunday Islands.
-On these live aboard trips you will get the opportunity to snorkel and play games in truly beautiful surroundings.
-This is one of the most incredible places to visit when taking a gap year in Australia.
+The next major stop you should consider is Airlie Beach, the town where people stop off before embarking on unforgettable sailing excursions around the stunning Whitsunday Islands.

 6. Cairns & Great Barrier Reef